 New York was originally known as New Amsterdam.New York was originally known as New Amsterdam.

 This one gets thrown around a lot, but the actual story has many interesting tidbits that reveal other details about the city’s founding.
-In 1624, the colony of New Netherland was established by the Dutch West India Company on land that would later encompass all of present-day NYC.
+In 1624, the Dutch West India Company established the colony of New Netherland on land that would later encompass all of present-day NYC.
 The story goes that in 1626, the settlers bought the island of Manhattan from the native inhabitants in exchange for traded goods with a value of 60 guilders (about $1,143 today).
 In 1664, as part of a series of ongoing wars between England and the Netherlands, New Amsterdam was captured by an English naval squadron.
 The city’s name was changed to New York in honor of the Duke of York, who had sponsored the mission.

 More than 200 bird species visit Central Park every year.More than 200 bird species visit Central Park every year.

 If you’ve never seen it in person before, the sheer scale of Central Park can catch you off guard.
 It can take about two hours to walk its entire length with an area of 843 acres (1.137 square miles).
-With all that green space, it may come as little surprise then to know that it’s a prime spot for birdwatching.
+It may surprise you to know that it’s a prime spot for birdwatching with all that green space.
 Out of approximately 800 known North American bird species, more than 200 have made appearances in Central Park.
 Every spring, migration brings hundreds of them out into the open.
 Not a bad way at all to spend a day with the family.

 The term “Big Apple” comes from horse racing.The term “Big Apple” comes from horse racing.

 Everyone’s heard the words “Big Apple” when referring to NYC, but how many people know where the phrase comes from?
-Although it’s still a matter of debate, the most common explanation for the city’s famous nickname is that it comes from horse racing commentary.
 Yes, you read that correctly.
+Although a matter of debate, the most common explanation for the city’s famous nickname comes from horse racing commentary.
 In an article written in 1921, journalist John F. Fitzgerald made the first known use of the phrase when he wrote, “There’s only one Big Apple.
 That’s New York.”

 We’ve got more gold than Fort Knox.We’ve got more gold than Fort Knox.